-The way we celebrate Thanksgiving in the United States today is not without its controversies and debates, but it remains a time for Americans to give thanks for the Fall harvest, good fortune and blessings from God.
+The way we celebrate Thanksgiving in the United States today is not without controversies and debates, but it remains a time for Americans to give thanks for the Fall harvest, good fortune, and blessings from God.

-The idea of celebrating the harvest pre-dates the Pilgrims with origins that can be traced back to Egyptians, Greeks and Romans.
+The idea of celebrating the harvest pre-dates the Pilgrims, with origins traced back to the Egyptians, Greeks, and Romans.
 Even Native Americans annually celebrated their harvest long before Europeans or the Spanish ever arrived on the North American Continent.

 In 1959 the Texas Society Daughters of the American Colonists commemorated the event as the real “first Thanksgiving.”

 This “Thanksgiving” celebration is much different than what the Puritans did in the name of religion before coming to America.
-In fact, previously they would have fasted instead of feasting, spending several days in church praising God.
+Previously, they would have fasted instead of feasting, spending several days in church praising God.

-A National Thanksgiving gained some momentum in October of 1789, when Washington, now the first President of the United States, proclaimed November 26th to be a day of national thanksgiving and prayer.
-However it still failed to become an annual national tradition as later Presidents Thomas Jefferson and John Quincy Adams considered the practice an infringement upon the separation of church and state.
+A National Thanksgiving gained momentum in October of 1789, when Washington, now the first President of the United States, proclaimed November 26 as a day of national Thanksgiving and prayer.
+However, it still failed to become an annual national tradition as later Presidents Thomas Jefferson and John Quincy Adams considered the practice an infringement upon the separation of church and state.

-In the 1820’s, Mourt’s Relation, a colonial publication, was rediscovered, which included Edward Winslow’s first hand account of the 1621 Plymouth feast, the only written account in existence.
+In the 1820s, Mourt’s Relation, a colonial publication, was rediscovered, including Edward Winslow’s first-hand account of the 1621 Plymouth feast, the only written account in existence.
 And in 1856, Puritan leader William Bradford’s 1650 manuscript “Of Plimoth Plantation” was published after being lost for decades.
 The document only briefly mentioned the famous harvest celebration with the Indians.
-It would be these documents that would fuel interest in the Puritan colony and influence the eventual association of the colony with Thanksgiving Day.
+These documents would fuel interest in the Puritan colony and influence the eventual association of the colony with Thanksgiving Day.

-It wasn’t until 1846, when Sarah Hale, editor of Godey’s Lady’s Book, began a letter writing campaign to establish the last Thursday in November as National Thanksgiving Day, that the idea gained further momentum.
-Hale had been writing essays calling for the national celebration since 1827, but in 1846 she started a 17 year campaign directly petitioning state and federal officials, receiving increased response from governors and other politicians.
+It wasn’t until 1846, when Sarah Hale, editor of Godey’s Lady’s Book, began a letter-writing campaign to establish the last Thursday in November as National Thanksgiving Day, that the idea gained further momentum.
+Hale had been writing essays calling for the national celebration since 1827.
+Still, in 1846 she started a 17-year campaign directly petitioning state and federal officials, receiving an increased response from governors and other politicians.

-It was then that President Franklin Delano Roosevelt, under requests from the National Retail Dry Goods Association, declared November 23rd, the next to the last Thursday of November, to be Thanksgiving Day.
+It was then that President Franklin Delano Roosevelt, under requests from the National Retail Dry Goods Association, declared November 23, the next to the last Thursday of November, to be Thanksgiving Day.
 The association wanted to extend the Christmas shopping season by one week.
-He had rejected previous requests by the association on the grounds that such a change would cause confusion.
+He had rejected previous requests by the association because such a change would confuse.
 His 1939 proclamation did exactly that.

-Although the proclamation only directly applied to the District of Columbia and federal employees, governors usually followed the President’s lead with sate proclamations.
-However, Roosevelt’s 1939 proclamation was only followed by twenty three states.
-Twenty three others celebrated on November 30, and Texas and Colorado declared both Thursdays as Holidays.
-This caused mass confusion from Football schedules, to families not knowing when to have their holiday meals, or even sure when to start their Christmas shopping.
+Although the proclamation only directly applied to the District of Columbia and federal employees, governors usually followed the President’s lead with state proclamations.
+However, Roosevelt’s 1939 proclamation was only followed by twenty-three states.
+Twenty-three others celebrated on November 30, and Texas and Colorado declared Thursdays as Holidays.
+This caused mass confusion from Football schedules to families not knowing when to have their holiday meals or even when to start Christmas shopping.

 After two years of confusion, Congress introduced legislation, signed by President Roosevelt, that would establish the fourth Thursday of November as Thanksgiving Day, making it the last Thursday five out of every seven years.
-The legislation took effect in 1942 and would ensure that future presidential proclamations could not impact the scheduling of the holiday.
+The legislation took effect in 1942 and would ensure that future presidential proclamations could not impact holiday scheduling.